gmirandagh/knowledge-base-assistant/README.md

 ## Acknowledgements

-This project was developed as a Final Master's Thesis for the *Master in Data Science, Big Data & Business Analytics* (UCM-ntic, 2024-2025).
+This project was developed as a Final Master's Thesis for the *Data Science, Big Data & Business Analytics Masters Program* (UCM-ntic, 2024-2025).

 Special recognition goes to **DataTalks.Club** and their **LLM Zoomcamp: Real-Life Applications of LLMs** course, which provided the foundational framework and methodology that served as the primary reference for this implementation.
 The course's practical approach to building production-ready RAG applications was instrumental in shaping the architecture and best practices demonstrated in this project.